GokulALT/ollamaChatWrapper/README.md

     ```

 3.  **Configure Environment Variables:**
     Create a `.env` file in the root of your project.
-The URL must match the `listen` address from your `mcp_config.json`.
+The URL must match the `listen` address from your MCP server (either the example server or the one from `mcp_config.json`).
     ```env
     # This must be the URL of your MCP server, e.g., http://localhost:8008
     OLLAMA_BASE_URL=http://localhost:8008